Bookings for the next Carers Rights Day 2019 are now live!

-Bookings for the next Bristol Carers Open Meeting are now live!
+Bookings for the next Bristol Carers Open Meeting have now closed.

 Bristol Reclaiming Independent Living (BRIL) want to hear from other disabled people, social workers, carers, families and other organisations about the barriers disabled people face in living independently in Bristol.

 Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (BNSSG CCG) has begun a review of mental health services across Bristol, North Somerset and South Gloucestershire.

 Come and join our discussion on what support exists in Bristol and South Gloucestershire for former carers, and what’s missing.
 All carers and former carers are welcome.

 As well as using your Carers Emergency Card in an emergency situation you can also use it for discounts on services across Bristol and South Glos simply by showing your card.
 There are a number of new discounts available in the Old Market area as well as new discounts with local therapy and relaxation practitioners.

 Bookings for Carers Week 2019 are now live!